 Hypothermia: A cold weather hazard

-- To keep warm at home, wear long underwear under your clothes, along with socks and slippers.
-Use a blanket or afghan to keep legs and shoulders warm and wear a hat or cap indoors.
+- To stay warm at home, wear long underwear under your clothes, along with socks and slippers.
+Use a blanket or afghan to keep your legs and shoulders warm and wear a hat or cap indoors.